 Portulaca grandiflora Hook.

-Moss Rose Purslane, Eleven O'Clock, Mexican Rose, Moss Rose, Rose Moss, Sun Rose, Sun Plant, Rock Rose
+Moss Rose, Moss Rose Purslane, Rose Moss, Mexican Rose, Sun Rose, Sun Plant, Rock Rose, Eleven O'Clock

 Portulaca pilosa subsp. grandiflora

-Portulaca grandiflora is a small, but fast-growing annual plant with long, branched, upright or ascending stems and thick and fleshy leaves.
-It grows up to 12 inches (30 cm) tall, though usually less.
-However if it is cultivated properly it can easily reach this height.
-The leaves are thick and fleshy, up to 1 inch (2.5 cm) long, arranged alternately or in small clusters.
-The flowers are up to 1 inch (2.5 cm) diameter with five petals, variably red, orange, pink, white, and yellow.
+Portulaca grandiflora is a small, fast-growing annual plant with long, branched, upright or ascending stems and thick and fleshy leaves.
+It grows up to 12 inches (30 cm) tall.
+The leaves are thick and fleshy, up to 1 inch (2.5 cm) long and arranged alternately or in small clusters.
+The flowers are up to 1 inch (2.5 cm) in diameter with 5 petals, variably red, orange, pink, white and yellow.

 How to Grow and Care